 Printing on both sides of paper sheet is sometimes necessary but it should always be a habit because it is good for our environment.
 By saving paper, we save trees and in turn we protect our environment.
-However sometimes, especially when duplex printer is not available, people wonder how to go about printing on both sides of paper.
+However sometimes, especially when duplex printer is not available, people wonder how to print on both sides of paper.
 Lets have a look at the solution of this problem.

-Printing on Both Sides Without Duplex Printer
+Printing on Both Sides Without Duplex Printer (e.g. Canon LBP 2900B)

+Canon LBP 2900B printer is not a duplex printer so it can not flip the paper on it’s own.
 In case you have printer that is not capable of automatically flipping the paper, in most of the printer models you’re given the option of printing on both the sides; but you’ll have to do manual flipping.

 The best way to print on both the sides is to first print the odd numbered pages of your document.
 Once this is done, you take the printed papers, flip the stack and again insert it in the paper tray.
 Now you give command to print even numbered pages.
 Here are the steps in this process: